yenthusiastic/EMRP19/README.md

 - It should be fully enclosed to prevent physical damage and avoid contact with the trash
 - It should automatically senses fill level at regular intervals
 - It should transmit sensor data over LoRaWAN protocol
-- Transmitted packets should preferrably be encoded
+- Transmitted packets should preferably be encoded
-- Power-saving cabability is desirable to minimize battery usage and thus less effort
+- Power-saving capability is desirable to minimize battery usage and thus less effort

 To fulfill these requirements, the microcontroller used in the final prototype is the `Heltec LoRa board v1` which comes with built-in LoRa and deep-sleep capability to save power.
 The sensor used is [Adafruit VL53L0X](https://www.adafruit.com/product/3316) Time-of-flight distance sensor breakout board.
 The board is programmed using C++/Arduino to execute the required functions.